List types for resource aware languages: an implicit name approach: Restricted terms with explicit substitution

-In what follows $\luarplus$ is the transitive closure of the rewriting relation {$\luar\!\!$}.
-In order to characterise linearity by a type system, we consider two kinds of objects: $[\lift^i(\shift)]$ is called an \emph{updater} and abbreviated as $\upd{i},\;i=0,1,...$, whereas $[\lift^i(t/)]$ is called simply a \emph{substitution} and abbreviated as $\{t,i\},\;i=0,1,...$.
+In what follows $\luarplus$ is the transitive closure of the rewriting relation $\luar$.
+In order to characterise linearity by a type system, we consider two kinds of objects: \begin{itemize} \item $[\lift^i(\shift)]$ is called an \emph{updater} and abbreviated as $\upd{i},\;i=0,1,...$, whereas \item $[\lift^i(t/)]$ is called simply a \emph{substitution} and abbreviated as $\{t,i\},\;i=0,1,...$. \end{itemize}

 According to the introduced abbreviations, we propose an alternative syntax that will be used in the definition of terms $\Luin$:

+Furthermore, we propose an alternative rewriting system for $\lu$-calculus, given in Figure~\ref{fig:rewriting rules for Luin}, which is in accordance with the new syntax introduced above.